 Thai Pumpkin Curry is a delicious and satisfying meal that takes just 25 minutes to make.
-This version is vegetarian (easily made vegan, too!) and includes chickpeas, but you can add tofu, chicken, beef, pork, or shrimp if you like.
+This version is vegan (as long as you use vegan fish sauce, but you can use regular fish sauce if you prefer) and includes chickpeas, but you can add tofu, chicken, beef, pork, or shrimp if you like.

 What is Thai Pumpkin Curry?